Antoni Adamski

-Antoni Adamski (29 May 1932 – 26 March 2001) was a Polish field hockey player who competed in the 1952 Summer Olympics.
+Antoni Adamski (29 May 1932 – 26 March 2001) was a Polish field hockey player from Szczytniki Duchowne, Wielkopolskie who competed in the 1952 Summer Olympics.

 He was part of the Polish field hockey team, which competed in the Olympic tournament.
 He played as halfback in two matches: Poland's only match in the main tournament and one match in the consolation tournament.